 Length of Fibers

 Ply simply describes how many threads are wrapped together into one single thread.
 A fabric labeled as single-ply uses just one thread, while sheets you see labeled as double-ply are sewn from two pieces of thread twisted together.
 So, when you think about thread count, an 800-thread-count sheet could be made of either 800 single-ply threads or 400 double-ply threads.
 It’s reasonable to assume that a double-ply fabric delivers a more durable, heavier sheet, while those made of single-ply are thinner and more delicate.
 However, some single-ply sheets use strong threads, resulting in softer and more durable sheets.
-Which feels better is entirely up to you.
+Which feels better and softer is entirely up to you.

 The way the threads of a particular fabric are oriented to one another is its weave.
 Sheets come in basically two types of weave: either sateen or percale.
 Sateen weaves feature vertical yarns, which gives it a softer finish, but also one that pills more easily.
 A sateen weave exposes more thread to the surface of the sheet for a satin-like, smooth feel without a luxury price tag.
 Typically, a sateen sheet set shows a subtle stripe pattern because of the nature of the weave.
 Sateen bed sheets run a bit heavier than their percale counterparts, so they’re ideal for winter months – and they’re super soft.